 Another approach is for the tree class to supply a generic traversal function which takes the visitor as a function parameter.
 This is known as the visitor design pattern.
-A major contraint on this approach is that the signature for all visitor functions, that is, their return type and parameters, must be fixed in advance.
+A major constraint on this approach is that the signature for all visitor functions, that is, their return type and parameters, must be fixed in advance.
 Thus, the designer of the generic traversal function must be able to adequately judge what parameters and return type will likely be needed by potential visitor functions.

-Properly handling information flow between parts of a program can often be a significant design challenge.
-This issue tends to be particularly confusing when dealing with recursive functions such as tree traversals.
+Handling information flow between parts of a program can be a significant design challenge, especially when dealing with recursive functions such as tree traversals.
 In general, we can run into trouble either with passing in the correct information needed by the function to do its work, or with returning information to the recursive function's caller.
 We will see many examples throughout the book that illustrate methods for passing information in and out of recursive functions as they traverse a tree structure.
-Before leaving this section, we will study a few simple examples.
+Here are a few simple examples.

-Let us first consider the simple case where a computation requires that we communicate information back up the tree to the end user.
+First we consider the simple case where a computation requires that we communicate information back up the tree to the end user.

-Example 5.4 We wish to write a function that counts the number of nodes in a binary tree.
+Example 5.4 We wish to count the number of nodes in a binary tree.
 The key insight is that the total count for any (non-empty) subtree is one for the root plus the counts for the left and right subtrees.
-We can implement the function as follows.
+Where do left and right subtree counts come from?
+Calls to function count on the subtrees will compute this for us.
+Thus, we can implement count as follows.